ctu-mrs/mrs_uav_system/README.md

 * added configuration lines into your *~/.bashrc*.

 To start the automatic installation, please paste the following code into your terminal and press **enter**.
-You might be prompted a few times to confirm something by pressing enter, but most of the choice have an automatic default answer.
+You might be prompted a few times to confirm something by pressing enter:
 ```bash
 cd /tmp
 echo '